openedx-unsupported/configuration/vagrant/release/datajam/README.md

 # Issues / Workarounds

 * All Platforms
-    * If you see an error message that looks something like

-        /path/to/some/bin/python: No module named virtualenvwrapper
-        virtualenvwrapper.sh: There was a problem running the initialization hooks.

-        If Python could not import the module virtualenvwrapper.hook_loader, check that virtualenv has been installed for VIRTUALENVWRAPPER_PYTHON=/path/to/some/bin/python and that PATH is
-        set properly.
-        /path/to/some/bin/python: No module named virtualenvwrapper
-        virtualenvwrapper.sh: There was a problem running the initialization hooks.

-      then another virtualenv was active when you started the `datajam` script.
-Run `deactivate` and try again.
     * If you see an error message that looks like [default] Mounting NFS shared folders...
         The following SSH command responded with a non-zero exit status.